-The rate of return on the actuarial value of assets was 6.7%, which is lower than the 7.5% investment return assumption.
-As a result, there was an experience loss on assets of \$1.5 million.
-The combined impact of the unfavorable investment experience for FY 2019 and the scheduled recognition of deferred investment gains and losses resulted in the net deferred investment gain remaining at \$1.4 million, unchanged from the prior valuation.
-Please see Section 3 of this report for more detailed information on the market and actuarial value of assets.
+The rate of return on the actuarial value of assets was 6.4%, which is lower than the 7.5% investment return assumption.
+As a result, there was an experience loss on assets of \$2.1 million.
+As a result of the combined